PART 1 CHURCH TEACHINGS

 - You are translated into the kingdom of His Son.

-God the Father rescued us from the dominion (the spiritual power by which mankind is held) of darkness and placed us in the kingdom of His Son.
+God the Father has rescued us from the dominion of darkness (the spiritual power by which mankind was held) and placed us into the kingdom of His Son.

 Colossians 1:13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son